 1 Breakfast

-Set alongside a glistening lake and framed by the Alps, Switzerland’s largest city, Zurich, seamlessly blends its historic past with its progressive future—all of which will be on full display during your city tour.
-One of the top experiences in Zurich is a visit to Old Town amongst medieval houses, churches, and the modern Bahnhofstrasse, a mile-long street featuring exclusive fashion boutiques, stores, and street cafés.
+Zurich seamlessly blends its historic past with its progressive future—all of which will be fully displayed during your city tour.
+One of Zurich's top experiences is visiting Old Town, where you can find yourself amongst medieval houses, churches, and the modern Bahnhofstrasse.

 Day 18: Depart Zurich